Graduate Academic Advising

-The academic policies and definitions listed below constitute answers to some of the most frequently asked questions regarding University and school policies and guidelines, which are outlined in-depth in the University Bulletin under University Regulations or the Elliott School policies sections.
+The academic regulations and definitions listed below constitute answers to some of the most frequently asked questions regarding University and school policies and guidelines, which are outlined in-depth in the University Bulletin under University Regulations or the Elliott School regulations sections.

 You must know, and make use of, all proper procedures for doing research, writing papers, and taking examinations.
 Acts of academic dishonesty will be prosecuted through the proper University channels.
 You can read the University Code of Academic Integrity here.